citizenweb3/blog/cosmosnews.md

 - On July 30th, the dYdX Chain reached 44% of its developing process, which means that launch is on its way!

+- Nomad ERC20 bridge assets were hacked and drained.
+Evmos funds are safe and issue is currently being resolved by the Nomad team

 - Cosmos ecosystem continues to grow with native $USDC coming to Osmosis!

 - [The support for Cosmos SDK](https://github.com/ignite/cli/issues/2673) v0.46.0 and Ignite CLI is bringing IBC v5 with chain scaffolding features!

 - RND Engineering update has been released for Cosmos with new module, msg-based governance proposals, Baseapp PostHandlers, and transaction tips

+- Evmos Momentum Hackathon is on and there are still 27 more days to deadline!
+There are 290 participants right now taking part in the challanges.
+To learn more about the event, check out our [article](https://github.com/citizen-cosmos/blog/blob/gh-pages/momentum.md)!

 - TrustWallet has integrated the Evmos blockchain and integrated Evmos staking directly into the app!